 The exhibition about the the birth of Gothenburg at the City Museum is one example of the many interesting events in Gothenburg right now.
-The museum has free entry for everyone under 25 and for adults the entry is 60 SEK.
-The yearly season-ticket is only 100 SEK and includes admission to The Röhsska Museum and the Gothenburg Museum of Art.
+The museum has free entry for students and everyone under 20, and for adults the entry is 60 SEK.
+The yearly season-ticket is only 120 SEK and includes admission to The Röhsska Museum and the Gothenburg Museum of Art.

+The Natural History Museum and the Museum of World Culture even have free entry for everyone.
 The museums also offer free scheduled activities, tours and workshops in connection to the exhibitions.
-Make sure to check their websites to find out what's going on right now.

 The parks and gardens of Gothenburg, including Slottsskogen, the Garden Society of Gothenburg (Trädgårdsföreningen) and the Botanical Gardens, have plenty to offer.
 Families with children will particularly enjoy Slottsskogen with its exciting playground Plikta and free zoo, featuring farm animals, seals, elks and more.